On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: Illustration of the limitation of the PPLS model proposed by

 We set the dimensions of the observed sets of variables $x$ and $y$ to $p = q= 20$, the dimension of the sets of latent variables to $r=3$, and make the sample size vary in $n \in \lbrace 50, 250, 500, 1000, 5000\rbrace$.
 In the first simulation study, we work under the same setting as that considered by \cite{elBouhaddani17} in their simulation study.
 More precisely, data $(\textbf{X},\textbf{Y})$ are generated under the original PPLS model, in the particular case where the diagonal elements of both $\Sigma_t$ and $\Sigma_t B^2$ are all distinct.
-Weight matrices $W$ and $C$ are randomly drawn from the sets of semi-orthogonal matrices of size $p \times r$ and size $q \times r$, respectively , and the diagonal elements of $\Sigma_t$ and $B$ are respectively set to $\sigma_{t_i}^2 = \text{exp}(-(i-1)/5)$ and $b_i = 1.5 {\rm exp}(3(i-1)/10)$, for $i\in\{1,2,3\}$, just as in \cite{elBouhaddani17}.
-As for the variances of $e$, $f$ and $h$, they are chosen so that the signal-to-noise ratios are equal to 0.25.
-The main objective of this first study is to empirically confirm that, when the original PPLS model of \cite{elBouhaddani17} is correctly specified, the weights returned by the corresponding EM algorithm are similar to those returned by two PCAs applied on the $x$ and $y$ parts of the data.
-In the second simulation study, data are generated under a model similar to the original PPLS model, except that $e$ and $f$ are not of isotropic variance; instead $e$ and $f$ are drawn from multivariate Gaussian variables with arbitrary positive semi-definite variance matrices; more precisely, we chose positive-definite matrices ensuring that eigenvectors of matrices ${\rm Var}(x)$ and ${\rm Var}(y)$ were not too close to the left and right singular vectors of ${\rm Cov}(x,y)$ (using a simple acceptance rejection method), to make sure we work under really misspecified models where solutions of the PLS-SVD differ from solutions of two PCAs.
+Weight matrices $W$ and $C$ are randomly drawn from the sets of semi-orthogonal matrices of size $p \times r$ and size $q \times r$, respectively, and the diagonal elements of $\Sigma_t$ and $B$ are respectively set to $\sigma_{t_i}^2 = \text{exp}(-(i-1)/5)$ and $b_i = 1.5 {\rm exp}(3(i-1)/10)$, for $i\in\{1,2,3\}$, just as in \cite{elBouhaddani17}.
+As for the variances of $e$, $f$ and $h$, they are chosen so that the signal-to-noise ratios are equal to 0.25: $\sigma_e^2 = 0.4$, $\sigma_f^2 = 4$ and $\sigma_h^2 = 5.33$.
+The main objective of this first study is to empirically confirm that, when the original PPLS model of \cite{elBouhaddani17} is correctly specified, the weights returned by the corresponding EM algorithm are similar to those returned by two PCAs applied to the $x$ and $y$ parts of the data.
+In the second simulation study, data are generated under a model similar to the original PPLS model, except that $e$ and $f$ are not of isotropic variance anymore; instead $e$ and $f$ are drawn from multivariate Gaussian variables with arbitrary positive semi-definite variance matrices.
+More precisely, to make sure we work under really misspecified models where solutions of the PLS-SVD differ from solutions of two PCAs, we chose positive-definite matrices ensuring that eigenvectors of matrices ${\rm Var}(x)$ and ${\rm Var}(y)$ were not too close to the left and right singular vectors of ${\rm Cov}(x,y)$ (using a simple acceptance rejection method).
 The main objective of this second study is to describe how the solutions of the EM algorithm of \cite{elBouhaddani17} behaves when components of maximal covariance are not of respective maximal variances too, that is when the original PPLS model is misspecified.
 In both studies, the results are computed over 1000 replicates.
-Results from our simulation studies can be replicated using our R scripts that we will make available on GitHub soon.
+For the comparisons of weight vectors, we use the cosine similarity, which simply reduces to the dot product in our case since both the true and estimated weight vectors are of unit length.
+Results from our simulation studies can be replicated using our R scripts available on GitHub.